ATP Finals: Novak Djokovic sets up Dominic Thiem semi-final

 Djokovic came into the encounter having been comprehensively beaten by Medvedev in his second match, which meant that only a win would do in order to stay alive in the competition.

 He was unfazed by the high stakes and sent out an early statement of intent by winning the first seven points.
-A Zverev double fault then handed him a break of serve and that was all the advantage the world No 1 needed to claim the first set.
+A Zverev double fault then handed him a break of serve and that was all the advantage the top seed needed to claim the first set.

 Sky Sports Scores